25% Cornwall Subsidy available

 Emergency First Aid at Work (EFAW)

-A 1 day training course focusing on Life-Saving procedures, recommended by the HSE for employees in small and low-risk workplaces
+A 1-day training course focusing on Life-Saving procedures, recommended by the HSE for employees in smaller companies with low-risk environments.

 HSE & Resuscitation Council UK compliant.
 First Aid Industry Body (FAIB) certified training organisation & instructors/assessors.